What Entitles Us to Life?

-The prayers speak of God’s “writing” and “sealing” of this judgment, which take place on Rosh Hashanna and Yom Kippur respectively.
+The prayers speak of God’s “writing” and “sealing” our judgment, which take place on Rosh Hashanna and Yom Kippur respectively.
 But the prayers also include certain fundamentals for us to consider.
-The great men who formulated these prayers intended to grant us life by carefully recording truths that will elevate our realization and understanding of God as far as humanly possible, and His will.
+The Men of the Great Assembly who formulated these prayers intended to grant us life by carefully recording truths that will elevate understanding of God.
 As Rabbi Ruben Gober stated, this in turn entitles us to be “remembered” on Rosh Hashanna, the “Day of Remembrance.”
-Realizing these fundamentals, and following them in action, we can use the Rosh Hashanna prayers to transform ourselves, worthy of life.
-Therefore, it is advisable to pray in the language you best understand, and review the prayers prior to this special day.
-It is also vital to pray with a minyan, so our worth in God’s eyes is not solely dependent on our own deeds, but also as a member of the Jewish nation.
-Maimonides taught that he who prays with a minyan has his prayers heard regularly.
-Before analyzing the brief words of the New Year Shmoneh Essray prayer, and uncover its messages, let’s review the context in which they are intentionally placed.
+Realizing these fundamentals, and following them in action, we can use the Rosh Hashanna prayers to transform ourselves to a person worthy of life.
+Therefore, it is advisable to pray in the language you understand, and review the prayers prior to this special day.
+It is also vital to pray with a minyan, so our worth in God’s eyes is not solely dependent on our own deeds, but as a member of the Jewish nation.
+Maimonides taught, “Whomever prays with a minyan has his prayers heard regularly.”
+Before analyzing the brief words of the New Year prayer, let’s review the context in which they are intentionally placed.

-The Ata Kadosh prayer is recited three times daily throughout the year.
+The Ata Kadosh prayer is recited three times daily all year.
 Ata Kadosh means, “You (God) are distinct.”
 “Holy” (kadosh) refers to that which is set aside and unique.
-We know nothing about what God is; only what He has performed.
-Even Moses did not know what God’s true essence.
-We admit God’s lofty and completely unknowable nature with the words “Ata Kadosh.”
-A wise Rabbi taught that this admission is necessary, and is the culmination of the preceding two prayers where we first refer to God as “God of our fathers” a familiar term.
-We then discuss His planned resurrection of the dead – no longer citing the familiar personalities of Abraham, Isaac and Jacob, but “mankind”, in general.
-This progression from the patriarchs to the resurrecting of man, is a step meant to mature us from relating to God as a “personal” God.
+We know nothing about what God is, only what He has performed.
+Even Moses did not know God’s true essence.
+We admit to God’s unknowable nature with the words “Ata Kadosh.”
+Rabbi Israel Chait taught that this admission is necessary, and is the culmination of the preceding two prayers where we first refer to God as “God of our fathers” a familiar term.
+We then discuss His planned resurrection of the dead, no longer citing the familiar personalities of Abraham, Isaac and Jacob, but “mankind” in general.
+This progression from the patriarchs to the resurrection of man, intends to mature us from relating to God as a “personal” God.
 We culminate in Ata Kadosh, admitting we know nothing about God.
-This progression moves man away from viewing God as “my personal God”, and viewing God objectively: for an objective view of God is more accurate, and prayer intends to perfect our ideas about God.
-While it is true that God helped the patriarchs, and us, specific beneficiaries do not define what God is.
-It is more accurate to say God helps others too (resurrection), and even more accurate to say He is removed from all we know, “Ata Kadosh.”
-Even without Creation and mankind, God reserves His unique position.
+This progression moves man away from viewing God as “my personal God” and viewing God objectively: for an objective view of God is more accurate, and prayer intends to perfect our ideas about God.
+While it is true that God guided the patriarchs, and us, specific beneficiaries do not define what God is.
+It is more accurate to say God helps others too (resurrection), and it is even more accurate to say He is removed from all we know, “Ata Kadosh.”
+Even without creation and mankind, God reserves His unique position.
 His greatness is independent of Creation; His capacity precedes His acts, although we cannot speak of time regarding God.
 His goodness for man does not make Him better.
-Although it was and is an act of great kindness to create man, this does not define God, for He is far greater, with no words that could embody that greatness.
+Although it was an act of great kindness to create man, this does not define God, for He is far greater, with no words that could embody that greatness.
 So we must not end with praising God for assisting the patriarchs, or resurrection, but we must culminate in praise independent of those ideas.
-Kind David too ends his Psalms, calling on musical instruments to praise God, demonstrating that words cannot behold God’s true greatness.
-Mere sounds without words convey this amazing point, as the wise Rabbi above taught.
+King David too ends his Psalms, calling on musical instruments to praise God, demonstrating that words cannot behold God’s true greatness.
+Mere sounds without words convey this amazing point, as Rabbi Chait taught.

 It is crucial that we grasp one more point: praise of God is for us alone, as we cannot affect God at all, as if He possessed human qualities and enjoyed hearing our praises.
 All we do is solely for us, and cannot be “for God.”
-God’s commands upon man are to benefit us; this is an act of great kindness.
-This applies equally to everything God commanded us in.
-By understanding that God gains nothing from mankind or his praises and prayers, we will agree that the brilliant men who formulated the prayers intended mankind to derive truths and increase our enjoyment in this life by adhering to truth and reality, and abandoning fantasy, the root of many conflicts.
+God’s commands are to benefit us; this is an act of great kindness.
+By understanding that God gains nothing from mankind, we agree that the brilliant men who formulated the prayers intended mankind to derive truths and increase our enjoyment in this life by adhering to truth and reality, and abandoning fantasy, the root of many conflicts.

 Now that we understand that the Ata Kadosh prayer addresses knowledge of God, this directs us to seek greater knowledge of God offered through the Rosh Hashanna additions: truths about God that we do not yet know, or that time and distractions have obscured over the past year.
 We now have context.
 Let’s now examine the New Year’s few but potent additions to Ata Kadosh and discover its penetrating messages.

-“And so too, Hashem our God, place Your fear on all of Your works, and dread on all that You created from nothingness.
-And all Your works will fear you, and all Your creations from nothingness will bow to You.
+“And so too, Hashem our God, place Your fear on all of Your works, and dread on all that You created, and all Your works will fear you, and all Your creations will bow to You.
 And they will all band together as one group to fulfill Your will with a complete heart.
 As we know, Hashem our God, that dominion is Yours; might is in Your hand and strength is in Your right hand and Your awesome fame is on all that You created.”

 There is only one creation in which fear and dread of God exists; that is man.
 All other creations are bereft of intelligence, and thus, all things except man lack fear or dread of God.
-Nothing else “knows” God, so as to fear Him.
+Nothing else “knows” God so as to fear Him.
 This prayer, then, attempts to awaken man to the reality we find difficult to accept.
-Our egocentric predisposition wishes to deny dependence, and mortality.
+Our egocentric predisposition wishes to deny dependence, and our mortality.
 These Ata Kadosh additions play a primary role on Rosh Hashanna, the day of Remembrance.
 For as we said: if we are to be remembered before God, we must attain a level of existence where we live as the Creator intended.
-Otherwise, our lives are meaningless to Him.
-And our sole objective is to use our intelligence and arrive at an acute awareness and awe of the Creator, via Torah study and the study of nature.
+Otherwise, our lives are meaningless to Him and He can terminate our existence.
+Our sole objective is to use our intelligence and arrive at an acute awareness and awe of the Creator, via Torah study and the study of nature.
 So the Sages who formulated this prayer highlighted this very need, that we become fully aware of what God means.

 But they saw that man’s ego attachment makes it impossible to initiate an immediate and complete transition from egocentric life, to full subordination to this reality, that we are created and dependent beings.
-Therefore, they designed this prayer in two steps: 1) that we, as God “works” first “fear” God; 2) that we, as “created from nothingness”, “dread” God.
+Therefore, they designed this prayer in two steps: 1) that as God’s “works” we first “fear” God; 2) that we “dread” God.
 We can’t suddenly accept we were made from nothing; this is too drastic a change in our composure.
-The Sages realized this, and initially referred to us as God’s “works”, still maintaining some human dignity, but dependent in some measure.
+The Sages realized this, and initially referred to us as God’s “works,” still maintaining some dignity, but dependent in some measure.
 And they also only asked we “fear” God.
 Then, they said we should advance one more step, and identify ourselves truthfully, as “created from nothing.”
-Also, this must be accompanied by a “dread”.
+Also, this must be accompanied by a “dread.”
 Dread refers to life, that is, we feel dreadful concerning our tenuous existence.
 This can occur only when we accept that we once did not exist, that we only exist now due to His continued will, and that God can take our life at any moment.
 If we see this as true, then we have arrived at the optimum state of truth, and we accept God as the King and ruler over all, including our very lives.

 “As we know, Hashem our God, that dominion is Yours…”

 The next lesson is to correct an error.
 When we discuss such truths, this might imply these truths are not so obvious, and this reflects poorly in our minds regarding God’s fame.
-Rav Hai Gaon taught that the first statement in the Ten Commandments – “I am God” – could not be a command.
+Rav Hai Gaon taught that the first statement in the Ten Commandments—“I am God”—could not be a command.
 For this would imply that God’s existence is not obvious, and requires a command.
 Here too, we say “As we know, Hashem our God, that dominion is Yours.”
-We state that this knowledge is known, and that “Your awesome fame is on all that You created.”
+We state that this knowledge is known, and “Your awesome fame is on all that You created.”
 God’s existence is an inescapable and undeniable truth.
-We cannot treat it as a newly found concept, for this degrades God's fame and wisdom that is most evident, as He planned, in order that man is constantly confronted with evidence of the Creator, so as to most readily arrive at a love of God.
+We cannot treat it as a newly found concept, for this degrades God's fame and wisdom that is most evident.

 “And so also, God, give fame to the Jews…”